MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Related Work

 \subsection{Computer-Aided Methods on Ovarian Ultrasound Image Datasets}

-To develop the computer-aided methods on medical treatment of ovarian diseases, many methods construct ultrasound image datasets and use DCNNs to tackle image recognition task.
-Wu et al.~\cite{DL_OTC} construct a 2d-ultrasound image dataset with three types of ovarian tumors (Benign, Borderline and Malignant).
+To develop computer-aided methods on medical treatment of ovarian diseases, many methods construct ultrasound image datasets and use DCNNs to tackle the image recognition task. ~\cite{DL_OTC} construct a 2d ultrasound image dataset with three types of ovarian tumors (Benign, Borderline and Malignant).
 This dataset is used for ovarian tumor classification.
-Followed ~\cite{DL_OTC}, Zhang et al.~\cite{Zhang_etal} form their own 2d-ultrasound image dataset and propose an early stage image diagnosis system to classify the two-type ovarian cysts (Benign and Malignant).
-Similarly, Wang et al.~\cite{Wang_etal} collect annotated samples of serous ovarian tumors (SOTs) and then apply DCNNs to categorize SOTs into Benign, Borderline and Malignant.
-Besides recognition task, many notable methods explore the potential of tackling semantic segmentation task on ovarian 2d-ultrasound ovarian images.
-These methods mainly aim at characterizing the ovarian structure with segmentation techniques.
-Li et al.~\cite{CR-UNet} propose CR-UNet, which integrates the spatial recurrent neural network (RNN) into a plain U-Net to segment the ovary and follicles.
-Wanderley et al. propose fCNN~\cite{e2e_OTSeg} to automatically characterize ovarian structures.
-Both CR-UNet and fCNN are trained on their own collected 2d-ultrasound ovarian image datasets with pixel-wise annotations of ovary and follicles.
-Recently, several advanced methods are proposed to characterize the ovarian structure through directly processing 3d-ultrasound ovarian volumes.
-Mathur et al. propose S-Net~\cite{S-Net} to simultaneously segment ovary and follicles in 3d-ultrasound volumes.
-Yang et al.~\cite{ovarySeg_MIA} propose C-Rend (contrastive rending) on ovary and follicles segmentation and further apply it into a semi-supervised learning framework.
-Both S-Net and C-Rend are trained on their own collected 3d-ultrasound ovarian volume datasets.
+Followed ~\cite{DL_OTC}, ~\cite{Wang_etal} collect annotated samples of serous ovarian tumors (SOTs) and then apply DCNNs to categorize SOTs into Benign, Borderline and Malignant.
+Besides recognition task, many notable methods are proposed to tackle segmentation task on 2d ultrasound ovarian images.
+These methods mainly aim at characterizing the ovarian structure.~\cite{CR-UNet} propose CR-UNet, which integrates the spatial recurrent neural network (RNN) into a plain U-Net to segment the ovary and follicles.~\cite{e2e_OTSeg} propose fCNN to automatically characterize ovarian structures.
+Both CR-UNet and fCNN are trained on their collected 2d ultrasound ovarian image datasets with pixel-wise annotations.
+Recently, several methods have been proposed to characterize the ovarian structure.~\cite{S-Net} propose S-Net to simultaneously segment ovary and follicles in 3d-ultrasound volumes.~\cite{ovarySeg_MIA} propose C-Rend (contrastive rending) on ovary and follicles segmentation and further apply it into a semi-supervised learning framework.
+Both S-Net and C-Rend are trained on their collected 3d-ultrasound ovarian volume datasets.